Drevers/SalesTax/README.md

 ### Classes:
 -Receipt - Class that contains all the methods required to calculate taxes and print a receipt.\
--Item - Class that allows us to specify a purchased good.
+-Item - Class that allows us to specify a purchased good.\
+-TestReceipt - Class to test the Receipt class via the provided testcases.

 ### General thoughts:
 -Data will be printed to the console.\